IsacKun220/com1001/FAQ.md

 material from the Autumn Semester (in particular, see Unit 7: Ruby Gems).
 You can also try Google of course for more information.

+### When I run my web application or an example, Codio display a "401 Authorization Required" message instead of the proper web page

+This is because Codio doesn't think you're logged into Codio on the web browser you're trying to use.
+Open a tab and check you are indeed logged in.
+If this doesn't work, try clearing out your cookies, log into Codio and try again.

+If the issue persists, it's likely an issue with your browser, so try a different one.
+If this still doesn't work, then it might be a machine setting, so contact me (or try Codio support).
+The university's machines should always work, so this facility should always be available to you, even if you cannot run examples on your own machine.

+### When I run my web application or an example, Codio display a "502 Bad Gateway" error instead of the proper web page

+This is likely because you're not using the `sinatra` command to run your code and using the `ruby` command instead.
+Make sure you're using the `sinatra` command!

 ### When I try to do a `gem install`, Codio tells me I do not have "write permissions".

 That's because you should be using `bundler` instead.
 If you're trying to run